 It’s an independent film with a studio budget, and more importantly, it’s a character study.

-Critics and film bros use the term “character study” to describe films that are, for a lack of a better word, “deep” but there’s no real consensus as to what sets a character study work apart from a non-character study work.
+Critics and film bros use the term “character study” to describe films that are, for a lack of a better word, “deep”.
+That said, there’s no real consensus as to what sets a character study work apart from a non-character study work.

 This encompasses everything from The Breakfast Club (high school characters must come together and realize their similarities and break from their specific tropes) all the way to Logan.
 Where a bitter old man becomes a self-sacrificing hero so that his young daughter can live.
-The plot of the movie is generic, and purposefully done so that it can literally be the background of the real narrative of the film – Logan’s final days, and his relationship to Professor X, and his daughter, Laura.
+The plot of the movie is generic so it can establish the real crux of the film – Logan’s final days, and his relationship to Professor X, and his daughter, Laura.

 All eyes are on the next batch of superhero films to debut to really determine the fallout of Endgame on the genre.
 Spider-Man: Far From Home is bound to do well as Marvel wraps up Phase Three of the MCU.
 But beyond that?
 It could really go any direction.

 Audiences are already asking for something new.
 New heroes, new faces, new narratives.
-As audiences become more invested in comic lore and in these characters, they are naturally going to want films more focused on those characters.
+As audiences become invested in comic lore and in these characters, they are naturally going to want more character-centric films.

 But that’s just my opinion, and I’m curious as to yours!
 What do you think is the most impactful superhero film of the 2010s?
 Where do you think the superhero genre will go from here?